lzlgboy/websockets/README.rst

                 os.environ['HTTPS_PROXY'] = proxies.get('https') or ''
                 logger.info(f"Proxy Auto Config: HTTP:{os.environ['HTTP_PROXY']} HTTPS:{os.environ['HTTPS_PROXY']}")

-Lastly, if you ALSO have to do normal web requests and not just websockets, you need a similar 407 challenge response handler when building request:
+Lastly, if you also have to do normal web requests and not just websockets, you need a similar 407 challenge response handler when doing such requests:

 .. code:: python